Stefan2008Git/LineTapper-Linux/README.md

   </b>
 </p>

+Playable test builds are available on this repo's <a href='https://github.com/corecathx/LineTapper/actions'>Actions</a>.

 ## 🛠 Building Guide
 > **⚠️ WARNING:**
 > This game is still in active development, so there might be a lot of changes over time.